Calculate your calorie deficit and daily target in seconds.

 What is a safe calorie deficit?

-If you're new to dieting, start small (250–300 kcal/day) and increase gradually as your body adjusts.
+If you are new to dieting, start small (250 to 300 kcal per day) and increase gradually as your body adjusts.

 How to calculate your calorie deficit manually